Tezzmo/PDS_Project/README.md

 The command line interface provides the possibility to create, load, save and present data, visualizations and prediction models.

 To start the command line interface, use the command prompt to navigate to the main folder of this project on your local computer.
-Next, please use the command ''''pip install -e .''''.
-After installing the package successfully, use the command ''''nextbike'''' to start the program.
+Next, please use the command ```pip install -e .```.
+After installing the package successfully, use the command ```nextbike``` to start the program.

 A much more detailed explanation of the navigation in the menu of the of the program and usage of all the different possibilites is provided in the user manual, provided in this git repository, too.